donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 [gimmick:gist](4527d1e00efd3b0348d9)

-The shell prompt on line 14 shows that you are now logged into an execute host (i.e. `dccn-c351`).
+The shell prompt on line 14 shows that you are now logged into an compute node (i.e. `dccn-c351`).
 You can now run the computation interactively by typing a command after the prompt.

 Note: the resource usage of interactive job is also monitored by the Torque system.
 The job will be killed (i.e. you will be kicked out the shell) when the computation runs over the amount of the resources requested at the job submission time.